ChadwickCSP/Snowman/WrittenResponse/README.md

 explaining why your program code could not be written, or how it would be written differently, if you did not use the list.

-**TODO: Explain why it would be very difficult (or impossible) to write the guessing game without using the list.**
+**TODO: You would have to use millions of variable to keep track of all of the possible guesses.**

 ## 3c.